 * However, the MFI-9B did see combat service as a "flying guerrilla fighter" in an adventure that would make for a pretty good low-budget action movie.
 In 1967, the province of Biafra seceded from Nigeria, sparking a three-year civil war.
 Biafra was blockaded and the people there began to starve, leading to an international airlift effort to bring in supplies.

 One of the relief pilots was a Swede, Carl Gustaf von Rosen, who decided to take a more active approach to helping the Biafrans.
 Working with the Biafrans, he obtained five MFI-9Bs, with the aircraft assembled in Gabon in the spring of 1969.
 They were given a green camouflage paint scheme, a simple gunsight, and pylons to carry a rocket pod under each wing, with each pod containing six French SNEB 68-millimeter (2.68-inch) unguided folding-fin rockets with armor-piercing warheads, for a total of 12 rockets per aircraft.
+That gave them enough firepower to make thorough nuisances of themselves.
 The aircraft were called "Biafra Babies".

 The Babies began attacks in May 1969, hitting targets such as Nigerian MiG fighters and Ilyushin bombers on the ground.
 There were originally three Swedish and three Biafran pilots for the fleet, and they learned to conduct strikes at dusk and dawn, coming in low over the treetops, maintaining radio silence until the last moment, firing at ranges of a few hundred meters, and then departing as quickly as possible.
-The Babies made an insufferable nuisance of themselves.
 The exact details of their operations remain a bit unclear, with a few shot down and some North American AT-6 Texans joining the fleet.
 The Biafran rebellion was finally stamped out in early 1970.

 * The MFI-9 was also produced under license in Germany by Boelkow Appartebau GMBH in Nabern-Teck -- by the end of the 1960s part of the Messerschmitt-Boelkow-Blohm (MBB) group.
 Boelkow obtained a license from MFI in July 1961 and flew the first production example of the "Model 208 Junior" in April 1962, this machine being similar or identical to the MFI-9 Junior.
 German certification was awarded almost exactly a year later.